vnyambuti/propertymanagement/README.md

 ```

 Test coverage includes:
-- Unit tests for repositories and services
+- Unit tests for Auth and resource controllers
-- Feature tests for API endpoints
+- Feature tests for Auth and resource controllers
-- Integration tests for complex workflows

 ## License